-In case of resignation, of incapacity or of death, the President of the Republic is replaced [suppléé] by the President of the National Assembly.
+In case of resignation, of definitive incapacity or of death, the President of the Republic is replaced [suppléé] by the President of the Senate.
+He organizes the elections within the time periods provided for by Article 31.

-In the case where he himself should be in one of the cases above, the replacement is assured by one of the Vice Presidents of the National Assembly in the order of precedence.
+In the case that the President of the Senate shall be in one of the cases above, the replacement is assured by the President of the National Assembly.